 5. Ultrasonic Devices

 One option is to use an ultrasonic device.
-These send out a high-frequency noise that is inaudible to humans but harmful to rodents.
+These devices emit high-frequency sounds that may irritate chipmunks and other rodents.

 8. Fence Barrier

-Install a fence barrier around your yard or garden.
-It doesn’t have to be high or elaborate as long as it’s tall enough to keep chipmunks out.
+A fence barrier may help reduce chipmunk activity around your yard or garden.
+It doesn’t have to be high or elaborate as long as it is tall enough to keep chipmunks out.

-Another benefit of a fence barrier is keeping other pests out of your yard, like rabbits, squirrels, and raccoons.
-So, a fence barrier is a great way to go if you want to keep all these pests at bay.
+Another benefit of a fence barrier is keeping other pests, such as rabbits, squirrels, and raccoons, out of your yard.
+Therefore, a fence barrier is a great way to keep small animals at bay.

 9. Essential Oils